dvernooy/dvernooy.github.io/_posts/2010-6-10-pinewood-derby.md

 > +1: Make the car look awesome (for karma) ... and also so the guy or gal staging them on the start ramp handles your torpedo with kid gloves.

-beyond these, everything else in the master equation ($g$, $m$) is fixed by either nature or the kit you got.
+Beyond these, everything else in the master equation ($$g$$, $$m$$) is fixed either by nature or the car kit you got at your cub scout troop.

 ### If you can't go fast ...
 Soooo ... did we ever win the derby?
 Well, once.
-We also got confused a couple of years and went for creativity points ... and that worked out ok, too.
+We also got confused <sup>1</sup> a couple of years and went for creativity points ... and that worked out ok, too.
 By far our best car ... the 'ol Adirondack Log'.

 ### Even more math
-[This gem](https://en.wikibooks.org/wiki/How_To_Build_a_Pinewood_Derby_Car/Physics) goes into a ton more detail for all you kids out there.
+[This gem](https://en.wikibooks.org/wiki/How_To_Build_a_Pinewood_Derby_Car/Physics) goes into a ton more detail for all you budding Newtons out there.

+<sup>1</sup> *see the opening sentence of the blog*